-- 2.2 The IJB is reliant on funding from Glasgow City Council and NHS Greater Glasgow and Clyde.
+- The IJB is reliant on funding from Glasgow City Council and NHS Greater Glasgow and Clyde.
 These Partners' contributions are contingent on their respective financial planning and budget setting processes, as well as the financial settlements which each body receives from the Scottish Government.
 The budget setting process will also consider the level of savings which will be applied to the IJB by both Partner bodies. - 2.3 The Integration Scheme requires Glasgow City Council and NHS Greater Glasgow and Clyde to consider draft budget proposals based on the Strategic Plan as part of their respective annual budget setting processes.
-The funding which is proposed to be delegated to the IJB from Glasgow City Council and NHS Greater Glasgow and Clyde for 2019-20 is reflected within this document.
-This is the subject of a separate report to the March IJB. - Funding assumptions beyond this are based on the best information available at this time and forecast that Health Board funding is likely to increase by £57m between 2019-20 and 2021-22, with Council funding expected to reduce by £6m over the same time period.
+This document represents our draft budget proposals for 2019 20 which Partner Bodies will be asked to consider. - 2.4 For 2019 20, the draft Medium Term Financial Outlook, reflects the Scottish Government settlement to Glasgow City Council and NHS Greater Glasgow and Clyde.
+These are included in Appendix 1 and 2 for reference.
+At a high level this includes £160m additional funds nationally to support the introduction of free personal and nursing care to under 65's, the implementation of the Carers Act, support for School Counselling, increase to the living wage and support for integration. - 2.5 The Scottish Government has been clear in its intention to continue to support Integration Authorities with funding from Councils expected to be maintained at 2018-19 budget levels PLUS a respective share of the £160m.
+Health Boards are also expected to increase funding levels by delivering a real term uplift in baseline funding to IJBs, before provision of funding for pay awards.